 We are a community where:

-- humane and trusting interpersonal and organisational relationships are modelled and essential to the School’s growth
+- humane and trusting interpersonal and organisational relationships are modelled and essential to the our growth

 - educational programs explicitly contribute to the holistic formation (knowledge, understanding, skills, dispositions) and lifelong learning of students for vocational endeavour

 - academics are trusted to use their expertise to create new opportunities for research, teaching and consultancy

 - vibrant, generous reciprocal relationships exist with our communities, including consultancy and site-based participatory research

 - our credibility is seen in our graduates, alumni, scholarship, teaching and research as well as our engagement with communities locally and globally

 - research, teaching, and administrative endeavour creatively extends our critical discourse across educational disciplines, sectors and beyond

 - academic endeavour grows, evolves and engenders critical mass that shapes future endeavours